jquast/ucs-detect/docs/intro.rst

 History
 -------

-- 2.3.5 (2026-07-29): Improve html reports with considerations about DA1 and VS15, collect
+- 2.3.5 (2026-07-29): Improve html reports with ConPTY considerations about DA1 and 'contested'
-  and tabulated summary and ``DA1`` string values in yaml and html reports.
+  status of VS15, collect and tabulate summaries of ``DA1`` features.  report xterm w/sixel supported as caveat.
 Changed default ``--timeout-cps=3``.

 - 2.3.4 (2026-06-12): Bugfix for python 3.6, only (typing).